hemashushu/hemashushu.github.io/src/content/works/xiaoyu-os/index.md

 **How does _XiaoYu OS_ differ from "Immutable Linux"**

-_XiaoYu OS_ and "Immutable Linux" share a similar architecture, but _XiaoYu OS_ provides a completely new runtime environment, including libraries, tools, and languages.
+_XiaoYu OS_ and "Immutable Linux" (e.g. NixOS, Fedora Silverblue) share a similar architecture, but _XiaoYu OS_ provides a completely new runtime environment, including libraries, tools, and languages.

 **Which desktop environment does _XiaoYu OS_ use?**